 build properties provide information about the base container image to build and run the project.

-.
+type language is PHP.
 Specify the PHP version as follows:

 build property determines what happens by default when building the project.
 The